 Aire-sur-la-Lys is a town in the Pas-de-Calais department of northern France, to the south-east of Saint-Omer and east of Boulogne-sur-Mer.
 The town is officially listed among the 100 'most beautiful detours' in France.

-As is often the case in France the tourist office is housed in the most attractive building in Aire-sur-la-Lys - the 'bailliage'.
-While here ask for a plan of Aire-sur-la-Lys, because there are a good number of interesting sights in the town.
+As is often the case in France the tourist office in Aire-sur-la-Lys is housed in the most attractive building - the 'bailliage'.
+While you are here ask for a plan of Aire-sur-la-Lys, because there are a good number of interesting sights to be seen in the town.

 Dominating the Grand Place is the Town Hall, dating from the early 18th century.
 It has an attractive facade in the neo-classical style with numerous pilasters (embedded columns used for decorative rather than structural purposes) and a balustrade with many interesting carvings.

 Behind the town hall you can see the belfry, 45 metres tall and historically a clocktower and watchtower.
 It was built in 1715 (as part of a rebuilding of the Town Hall) on the site of an earlier tower that had been destroyed by the wars that ravaged the region in the early 18th century.
 The belfry is listed as one of more than 50 across northern france and Belgium that have together been listed by UNESCO as a site of world heritage.